bonnie/slides/slidev/2023-09-25-ijs-rsc/pages/05-rsc-when/03-when-client.md

 ---
-layout: image-left
+layout: image-right-small
 image: images/clients.jpg
 ---
-# Use client components when...
+# Client components for...

 <v-clicks>

-- you need a component to re-render
+- component that needs to re-render
-- a client needs state
+- a component needs state
 - usually for user interaction

 </v-clicks>